Social Prescribing: a resource for health professionals

 Click to view

-Through discussion with individuals, assess their needs to understand the social determinants of health may be affecting their wellbeing.
-It is important to block out time to have open-ended conversations about their needs.
-Document identified social determinants of health in the individual’s health record (e.g., in the CPP).1,2,4
+Through discussion with individuals, assess their needs to understand how social determinants of health may be affecting their well-being.
+It is important to block off time for open-ended conversations to discuss their needs.
+Document identified social determinants of health in the individual’s health record (e.g., in the CPP).1,2,4,6

 Talking points